-Waxing and waning moons are common in Pagan wicca and the occult.
+Waxing and waning moons are common in wicca and the occult.
 (See Lunate Cross and Kaballah Cross)

 The Evangelical Church of the Augsburg Confession in Austria (ECACA - Evangelische Kirche Augsburgischen Bekenntnisses) has a logo of a stylised cross in two separate parts.
 Yet as Lutherans, they believe in the Hypostatic union, the inseparable dual natures of Jesus Christ.

 Over the border in Germany a similar symbol, horizontally reversed, was later adopted by the bisexual community.
 This represents the astrological symbols of Mars (male) and Venus (female) shown open on both sides, symbolising that bisexuals are open to either sexes.

 As with all symbols, the meaning is whatever it means to you.